Mixing times for the TASEP on the circle: The upper bound on the mixing time in Theorem

 \section{The upper bound on the mixing time in Theorem \ref{thm:Main}}

-In this section, we introduce a novel strategy, which allows us to determine an upper bound on the mixing time of the exclusion process of the correct order $N^2\min(k,N-k)^{-1/2}$, establishing the upper bound in Theorem \ref{thm:Main}.
-Moreover, when combined with the lower bound on the mixing time shown in the upcoming section, this yields that the TASEP on the circle does not exhibit cutoff.
+In this section, we introduce a random extension and time shift strategy, which allows us to determine an upper bound on the mixing time of the exclusion process of the correct order $N^2\min(k,N-k)^{-1/2}$.
+This establishes the upper bound in Theorem \ref{thm:Main}.
+When combined with the corresponding lower bound on the mixing time in Theorem~\ref{thm:Main}, proven in Section~\ref{sec:LowerBounds}, this will allow us to conclude that the TASEP on the circle does not exhibit cutoff.
+We believe that our approach is also applicable to other instances of corner growth dynamics.